EndBug/dbots-website/README.md

-# discord.js website
+# dbots website

-> The website housing documentation for discord.js
+> The website housing documentation for dbots

+## Website source

+This website is forked from https://github.com/discordjs/website

 ## Project setup
 ```